 2. If you have health insurance, all medical bills should be submitted to your insurer.

-Hospitals and other medical groups in South Carolina frequently tell patients they cannot use health insurance to pay for treatment related to a car accident.
+Hospitals and other medical groups in the Columbia area frequently tell patients they cannot use health insurance to pay for treatment related to a car accident.
 That is simply untrue, and borders on illegality.
 Likewise, if your own health insurance company tries to convince you not to submit a claim, and rather pay it with money recovered from the wreck, do not listen.

 3. You only need a lawyer in certain situations.

-Not every auto accident warrants legal representation.
-Simply put, if hiring an attorney is going to result in less money and more hardship for you, then don't do it.
-On the other hand, if you have sustained a significant injury, missed time from work, have concerns over the wreck's impact on your future health, are being mistreated by the insurance companies, or have medical bills greater than the negligent driver's insurance limits, then I certainly recommend consulting with an attorney before entering into any negotiations or settlement.
+Not every car crash warrants legal representation.
+Simply put, if hiring a lawyer is going to result in less money and more hardship for you, then don't do it.
+On the other hand, if you have sustained a significant injury, missed time from work, have concerns over the wreck's impact on your future health, are being mistreated by the insurance companies, or have medical bills greater than the negligent driver's insurance limits, then I certainly recommend consulting with a car accident attorney before entering into any negotiations or settlement.

 4. The negligent driver's insurance policy may not be your only source of recovery.